How Cannabis Can Help with Women's Hormones and Menopause

 • A 1981 JCEM (Journal of Clinical Endocrinology & Metabolism) reported a study on monkeys.It concluded that THC reduces female fertility during ovulation “by suppressing the production of a hormone critical to the ovulation process, known as luteinizing hormone.”

 • A 2002 study reported in the Journal of Clinical Pathology examined the influence of ∆9 -THC on the anterior pituitary.
-It found that marijuana reduced the hormonal secretions necessary to a normal ovulatory cycle and the associated menstrual period.
+It found that marijuana reduced the hormonal secretions necessary for a normal ovulatory cycle and the associated menstrual period.

 Running consistently through the research are conclusions that cannabis both contributes to and resolves problems with ovulation and menstrual pains.

-But, what of perimenopause?
+But what of perimenopause?

-Or, menopause?
+Or menopause?

 • Periods: As covered earlier, research has shown cannabis corrects irregular periods by reducing the flow of some hormones, increasing the distribution of others, and binding with receptors in some.
 And, with its power to kill inflammation, pain, and anxiety, cannabis levels the suffering attached to periods.